MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/leadership.md

 ---------------
 ## Notes

-\*  The Workplace Analytics organizational hierarchy is used for a tenant only if **Insights and plans** is turned on in the [Manager settings](../../use/settings#manager-settings) of Workplace Analytics.
+\*  The Workplace Analytics organizational hierarchy is used for a tenant only if **Insights and plans** is turned on for that tenant in the [Manager settings](../../use/settings#manager-settings) of Workplace Analytics.

 <!-- For now, we cannot use these links, so keeping them safe here: